 Escape to the peaceful countryside with this rare 16.91-acre unrestricted parcel in scenic Eidson, TN.
 Nestled along Big Springs Road, this beautiful property offers rolling hills, mature trees, and multiple potential homesites.
 Perfect for your dream home, mini-farm, or weekend retreat — no zoning restrictions mean endless possibilities.
 Enjoy privacy, nature, along with river and mountain views.
 Just a short drive from Rogersville

+Owner Financing Offered!!
 Where Freedom Grows Wild: 16.79 Acres of East Tennessee Country Living Tucked deep in the Gravely Valley community of Hawkins County, this 16.79-acre rural escape is where peace meets potential.
-A scenic stretch of county-maintained road gently divides the property — offering a layout that's as functional as it is picturesque.
+A scenic stretch of county-maintained road gently divides the property -- offering a layout that's as functional as it is picturesque.
 On one side, 1.95 acres await your vision, complete with a private well already in place.
 This is the perfect spot to set up your home, tiny cabin, RV base, or simply a restful camp under the stars.
 Cross the quiet road, and the property unfolds into 14.83 wooded acres, rising from 1,420 to 1,700 feet in elevation, offering privacy, panoramic views, and a habitat teeming with wildlife.
-This land is unrestricted, which means you make the rules — whether you're planning a homestead, an off-grid getaway, a hunting retreat, or just holding land as a long-term investment in East Tennessee's rising real estate market.
+This land is unrestricted, which means you make the rules -- whether you're planning a homestead, an off-grid getaway, a hunting retreat, or just holding land as a long-term investment in East Tennessee's rising real estate market.
 Utilities are at your fingertips with electric and fiber-optic internet available at the road, making modern life accessible even in the heart of nature.
 Surrounded by Appalachian ridgelines and just a short drive from the Clinch River, the area is ideal for those who crave both seclusion and outdoor recreation.
 Deer trails crisscross the landscape.
 Mountain air greets every sunrise.
-And in a world that's always rushing, this land waits — quietly, patiently — for someone who values space, silence, and freedom under a Tennessee sky.
+And in a world that's always rushing, this land waits -- quietly, patiently -- for someone who values space, silence, and freedom under a Tennessee sky.

 | Real Estate listings held by other brokerage firms are marked with the name of the listing broker.
 Information being provided is for consumers' personal, non-commercial use and may not be used for any purpose other than to identify prospective properties consumers may be interested in purchasing.
 Copyright 2026 Knoxville Area Association of Realtors.
 All rights reserved. |